chdrsto/projeqtor/README.md

 # ProjeQtOr

+ProjectQtOr is a Browser based,  open source project management solution to manage and run all kind of projects.
+[HomePage of ProjeQtOr](https://www.projeqtor.org/en/)

-This project is building a docker image based on Apache/PHP8.1 as well as MySQL server.
-It will build and run two docker container for PHP and MySQL.
+This Github project is to build a docker image based on Apache/PHP8.1 and  MySQL to run ProjeQtOr in dockerized environment.
-It will pull ProjeQtOr V11.3.1 from Sourceforge and build an image
+It will pull ProjeQtOr V11.3.1 from Sourceforge

 ## Installation
 You just need to clone the repository, then add a mypass.env file while renaming the sample file and adjust the content with a more secure root password.